curityio/istio-demo-installation/README.md

 ## URL Setup

-Run `minikube tunnel --profile example` to provide an external IP address.\
+Run this command in a separate terminal, which provides an external IP address needed for ingress to work:

+ - minikube tunnel --profile example

+Then run this command and get the value of the EXTERNAL-IP field:

-Then run `kubectl get svc istio-ingressgateway -n istio-system` to identify it.\
+- kubectl get svc istio-ingressgateway -n istio-system

-Then run `sudo vi /etc/hosts`and add entries similar to this using the external IP address:
+Then edit the `/etc/hosts` file and add entries like this, using the external IP address:

 - 10.108.72.131 web.example.com
 - 10.108.72.131 login.example.com